-Given enough time to sort out, a mixture of motile highly self-adhesive and less adhesive cells is theoretically expected to assemble into the lowest energy arrangement: a single central sphere of the more adhesive cells engulfed by a shell of less adhesive cells ^{2,11}.
-To establish whether other biologically relevant patterns can be created using cell sorting between highly adhesive cells and less adhesive cells, we created aggregates composed of two cell types with different adhesive properties: HEK293FT (HEK) cells and CHO K1 (CHO) cells.
-CHO cells express low levels of cadherin21, are minimally self-adhesive, and form loose aggregates in 3D cell culture.
-HEK293 cells express E-cadherin and N-cadherin and are more self-adhesive, forming compacted spheroids in 3D cell culture22.
-To make CHO and HEK 3D aggregates, cells were first maintained in adherent 2D cell culture, trypsinized to make single-cell suspensions, and added in precise numbers to low-adherent U-bottom plates using fluorescence activated cell sorting (FACS) (Figure 1a).
+Given enough time to sort out, a mixture of motile highly self-adhesive and less adhesive cells is theoretically expected to assemble into the lowest energy arrangement: a single central sphere of the more adhesive cells engulfed by a shell of less adhesive cells.^{2,11} To establish whether other biologically relevant patterns can be created using cell sorting between highly adhesive cells and less adhesive cells, we created aggregates composed of two cell types with different adhesive properties: HEK293FT (HEK) cells and CHO K1 (CHO) cells.
+CHO cells express low levels of cadherin, 21 are minimally self-adhesive, and form loose aggregates in 3D cell culture.
+HEK293 cells express E-cadherin and N-cadherin and are more self-adhesive, forming compacted spheroids in 3-dimensional (3D) cell culture.
+22 To make CHO and HEK 3D aggregates, cells were maintained in adherent 2D cell culture, trypsinized to make single-cell suspensions, and added in precise numbers to low-adherent U-bottom plates using fluorescence activated cell sorting (FACS) (Figure 1A).
 After seeding, plates were mixed with pipetting and centrifuged at a low speed to encourage cells to fall to the center of the U-bottom.
-To distinguish cell types with microscopy, CHO and HEK cells were engineered with genomically integrated expression of fluorescent proteins tagBFP and eYFP, respectively, both driven by a constitutive human EF1a promoter.
+To distinguish cell types with microscopy, CHO and HEK cells were engineered with the genomically integrated expression of fluorescent proteins tagBFP and enhanced yellow fluorescent protein (EYFP), respectively, both driven by a constitutive human EF1a promoter.